SmallWaterBucket/FlappyTerminal/README.md

 Now Enjoy the game you can press any key to jump and 'q' to quit

+# System Requirements:

+OS: Linux / Windows 10,
+> [!NOTE]
+> (only tested on Ubuntu, but all other popular distros should work as well)

+Processor: Works on Intel Core i3-5010U and higher, lower cpus weren't tested Network Connection: required

+# Self Hosting and possible problems with my current hosting
 > [!NOTE]
 Now it is very possible that it won't work, because I am currently making use of PythonAnywhere hosting which requires me to click a button once in three months to make the site run for the next 3 months, so i will put a quick guide on how to host your own server here: